saper0/qpcert/README.md

-# Provable Robustness of (Graph) Neural Networks Against Data Poisoning and Backdoors
+# Provable Robustness of (Graph) Neural Networks Against Data Poisoning and Backdoor Attacks

-Codebase to generated the results for the ICML 2025 submission "Provable Robustness of (Graph) Neural Networks Against Data Poisoning and Backdoors".
+Codebase used to generated the results for the work [Provable Robustness of (Graph) Neural Networks Against Data Poisoning and Backdoor Attacks](https://arxiv.org/abs/2407.10867).
+A preliminary version appeared at the **AdvML-Frontiers @ NeurIPS 2024** workshop and the full paper can be found on [arXiv](https://arxiv.org/abs/2407.10867).

 ## Installation